What are the benefits of SME IPO? How do SME companies benefit from stock market listing?

 #5 Better Valuation and Access to Cheaper Capital

-Publicly traded companies often enjoy higher valuations than their private counterparts.
-A higher valuation can lead to cheaper capital costs when raising debt, as the company’s equity is seen as more valuable as collateral.
+Listed companies often have higher valuations than their private counterparts.
+Higher valuation can lead to cheaper debt when raising debt as the company’s equity is seen as more valuable as collateral.

 #6 Facilitating Acquisitions